joist-orm/joist-orm/docs/docs/testing/test-factories.md

   Also, custom opts are a slippery slope to the seed data anti-pattern, where the seed data becomes so large & gnarly (because it's been tweaked over the years to support more and more disparate test cases), that the seed data becomes very brittle and can't be changed without failing a ton of tests.

-- Use prefixes like `with` and `and` in the names of custom opts, e.g. `withSignedContract` or `andSigned` to make it clear to readers that the opt is custom and not actually a regular database/entity field.
+- Use prefixes like `with` and `and` in the names of custom opts, e.g. `withSignedContract` or `andSigned` to make it clear to readers that the opt is custom to the factory and not actually a regular database/entity field.

 ### Disabling Factory Defaults

 Sometimes you'll have a test that wants to opt-out of the defaults provided by a factory.

-You can do this by using `useFactoryDefaults: false`, for example if `Author.factories.ts` establishes a default age of 40, you can ignore it by passing `useFactoryDefaults: false`:
+You can do this by using `useFactoryDefaults: false`, for example if `newAuthor.ts` establishes a default age of 40, you can ignore it by passing `useFactoryDefaults: false`:

 ```typescript
 // Ignore the default when creating an author